 What's this?
 Headphones that brag about how well they play music and cancel sound?
 It's refreshing to see.
 Sony seems to focus on all things audio with these pricey, critically acclaimed wireless headphones.
 They do offer something called "smart listening technology" so when you start to talk, the headphones pause the music so you can have a "hands-free conversation" (who knew we needed hands-free conversations!).
 For the most part, Sony keeps it all about what you hear — or don't hear — when you put these things on.
 Hey, that actually sounds good.

-What could happen if something goes wrong
+What could happen if something goes wrong?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-How does it use this data?
+How does the company use this data?

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

-No known incidents in the last 2 years.
+No known incidents in the last 3 years.

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?